 Several Data Attributes Will Not Be Modified by Differential Privacy

 Differential privacy will mean that, except at the state level, population and voting age population will not be reported as enumerated.
 And, race and ethnicity data are likely to be farther from the “as enumerated” data than in past decades, when data swapping was used to protect small populations.
-(In 2010, at the block level, total population, voting age poulation, total housing units, occupancy status, group quarters count and group quarters type were all held invariant.)
+(In 2010, at the block level, total population, total housing units, occupancy status, group quarters count and group quarters type were all held invariant.)
 This may raise issues for racial block voting analyses.

 While differential privacy is intended to protect confidentiality for respondents, it has implications for smaller subpopulations.
 For instance, the National Congress of American Indians notes, “The implementation of differential privacy could introduce substantial amounts of noise into statistics for small populations living in remote areas, potentially diminishing the quality of statistics about tribal nations.”